 - comply with guidance issued by Government agencies, including in relation to attendance, quarantine and self-isolation.
 This includes:

-- ensuring they/a child/a family member comply with isolation requirements and stay home, for 14 days where required, if at risk of infection from coronavirus eg they’ve recently travelled through China, Iran or Korea, or been in close contact with someone who has the virus
+- ensuring they/a child/a family member comply with isolation requirements and stay home, for 14 days where required, if at risk of infection from coronavirus eg they’ve recently travelled overseas, or been in close contact with someone who has the virus

 - ensuring they/a child/a family member stays at home if unwell